pcminer-tools/pcminer/README.md

      - a file "<ConfName><year>.html" providing the HTML source code for that year of that conference as provided by DBLP.
      - a file "<ConfName><year>-pc.txt" providing the list of PC members.
-       The name of each PC member must match the name that is used in DBLP (otherwise, you'll get duplicate entries in the UI).
-The following prefixes are available for different PC roles:
+       The name of each PC member must match the name and middle initials as they are used in DBLP (otherwise, get duplicate entries will appear in the UI).
+Note that special characters in people's names need to be encoded (see (here)[http://www.w3schools.com/tags/ref_entities.asp]
+       for a list of HTML character codes).
+For example, you'll need to encode a lowercase 'a' with an umlaut as '&auml' or '&#228'.

+       By default, including a person's name in the committee-file means that they are assumed to be a PC member.
+For other roles (e.g., program chairs), names need to be prefixed as follows:
          "P:<name>"  - program chair
          "G:<name>"  - general chair
          "E:<name>"  - ERC member
          "C:<name>"  - conference chair
-         (the default role is "PC member"

- 5. Once your files are all in place, you can generate the UI by running PCMiner.java
+5. Once your files are all in place, you can generate the UI by running PCMiner.java.
+   This will generate an updated version of the file ui/data.js.
+Opening ui/index.html in your browser will bring up a version of PC-Miner that contains the conference you just added.

 III.
 Feedback, Suggestions, and Acknowledgements
 -----------------------------------------------